m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     Data.
 The advantage to use the Primary Index is to simplify the compaction quite a bit.

-    If we do not have secondary indexes, then we can do compaction anyway.
+    When we do not have secondary indexes, we can easily compact tables.

     If we have secondary indexes, pointing to the Primary Index is best.